Smart Kidney Diet Choices for Social Gatherings

 5. Limit high potassium fruits and vegetables

 Review the list of fruits and vegetables allowed on your diet, or ask your dietitian for a new list if you need one.
 Watch your portion sizes, even of the "allowed" choices.
 Keep in mind that fresher is more nutritious, but this can be a problem for people on dialysis.
 For example, strawberries that are fresh from the field and peaches right off the tree are often larger than frozen berries or canned peach halves.

 Kidney disease puts you at higher risk for food-borne illnesses.
 Keep food at safe temperatures, wash produce well and use separate cutting boards for raw and cooked meats.

 Taking your phosphate binders is essential, especially if you are eating a little more than usual.
 Ask your dietitian if you need to adjust your dosage in time for any special, food-filled gatherings.

 Having a good plan in place and keeping a positive outlook about your nutrition will allow you the freedom to enjoy any kind of social gathering stress free.
-If you need more help, sign up for the DaVita Diet HelperTM and get access to more than 1,000 recipes for quick and easy meal planning.
+Read more about how to take care of yourself all year long.

 Take a Deeper Look at Diet & Nutrition